50th GST Council: One Levy for Skill and Chance Games

 GST Council Went Back to the Original GoM Proposal

-Thus, the GST Council has, in practice, accepted the first proposal by the Group of Ministers (GoM) tasked to examine the matter, which was returned for reconsideration by the Council at its 47th Meeting at the end of June 2022.
+Thus, the GST Council has accepted the first proposal by the Group of Ministers (GoM) tasked to examine the matter.
+Which the council returned for reconsideration at its 74th Meeting at the end of June 2022.

 “Now, it is also almost certain that the (gaming) industry will be challenging these amendments to the GST laws, as and when they are brought into force in the courts on constitutional grounds.
 The industry will also likely be seeking interim relief from courts as and when the law is brought into force,” technology and gaming lawyer Jay Sayta commented.

-Currently, Indian operators of online fantasy sports and other forms of online gaming that have received certain recognition for being skill-based pay 18% GST on their trade margin, also called GGR (gross gaming revenue), and prize pools are not levied.
+Currently, Indian operators of online fantasy sports pay 18% GST on their trade margin (gross gaming revenue).
+As well as operators of other forms of online gaming considered skill-based.
+Prize pools are not levied.

 The Homegrown Industry Reacted Immediately with Cries of Distress